Destination Connection Optionslink

 IMPORTANT: While creating the NLB, you must either ensure that the availability zones of the NLB match the target availability zones or enable cross-zone load balancing.

-On RDSlink
+On RDS

 NLB can only route traffic to an EC2 instance, an IP address, or a Lambda function through target groups.
 Since RDS does not have a dedicated IP address or EC2 instance ID, you can configure the NLB in one of the following ways to route the traffic to your RDS destination: